twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/postscript%zh.rst

 If someone listened or read Sayadaw’s talks many times with contemplation, it would be for sure that he/she will become a genuine Buddhist and with its practice at least can discern anicca.
 If this translation can help someone in this direction or solving his difficulties and problems in the practice then it’s worthwhile for me to do the translation.

-May the Buddha-Dhamma last longer for mankind!
+May the Dharma live on!

 Sabbe satta sukhi hontu!

 ------

-revised on 2020-12-30
+revised on 2021-01-11

 ------